StNiki/CGF/README.md

 To compute the fingerings for a music file in MusicXML the user can either run the GUI.sh or the CGF.sh script.

-Important Note: The code is compatible with python 3.5
+Important Note: The code is compatible with python 3.5 !!
+The GUI class needs update to the latest rule set.

-How to use the shell script
+How to use the shell scripts

 Running the CFG shell script will open a window requesting an input filename by the user, which will then run the program using the default configuration.
 The output will be created as "New_[filename].xml".